alexbjorlig/Qlik-Sense-Framework/docs/index.rst

 tool <https://en.wikipedia.org/wiki/Business_intelligence_tools>`_ developed by `Qlik <https://Qlik.com/us>`_ that helps make stunning data discoveries.

-.. danger:: This is not `official <https://help.qlik.com/>`_ Qlik Sense Documentations, but a framework for best practice enterprise implementation.
+.. danger:: This is not `official <https://help.qlik.com/>`_ Qlik Sense documentation, but a framework for best practice enterprise implementation.

 .. note:: IQSF is currently in an early stage.
    The documentation might change in backward incompatible ways.